-The CRO area comprises the risk management function and collaborates with the Corporate and Regulatory Affairs department.
+The CRO area comprises the risk management function and collaborates with the Compliance team.
 Further information is presented below:

-- the Risk Management function's primary focus is to develop and manage ERM mechanisms, promote ERM concepts throughout SI and perform a second-level control over reinsurance underwriting; - the Corporate and Regulatory Affairs Department monitors Irish prudential regulations and advises SI accordingly.
-It coordinates SI's actions to comply with regulatory requirements for the supervision of (re)insurance companies in Ireland and SI's interactions with the Central Bank of Ireland (CBI).
-It also coordinates SI's efforts to adapt to new major prudential regulations, such as Solvency II.
+- the Risk Management function's primary focus is to develop and manage ERM mechanisms, promote ERM concepts throughout SI and perform a second-level control over reinsurance underwriting; - the Compliance team monitors Irish prudential regulations and advises SI accordingly.
+They coordinate SI's actions to comply with regulatory requirements for the supervision of (re)insurance companies in Ireland and SI's interactions with the Central Bank of Ireland (CBI).
+They also coordinate SI's efforts to adapt to new major prudential regulations, such as Solvency II.